Time-Lapse Photography

 by Dennis Allen

-To avoid dew, I'll hit the camera at least once an hour with a hair dryer.
-Again, between shots.
+To avoid dew, I'll hit the camera once an hour with a hair dryer between shots.
+If I know it's a dewy night, I'll wrap the lens with an Orion dew zapper set on low.

 [Return to Top]